yodkwtf/node-express-course/09-stripe-payment/readme.md

 A small app created to learn how to handle online payments using [stripe](https://stripe.com/in).

+> During online paymnets we can't just send a payment request to stripe directly from the frontend.
+That would be highly unsecure.
+That's why we communicate with the server to send the payment intent from stripe to the frontend and hence, verifying the payment.

 #### Goals

 - Learning payment handling with stripe
+- Securing payments with nodejs and stripe
+- Verify frontend costs with the server

 ## Preview